-Santa Clarita Sheriff’s Station Launch Investigation After Viral Video of Deputies Forcefully Detaining Robbery Suspect | Davis Vanguard
+Santa Clarita Sheriff’s Station Launch Investigation after Viral Video of Deputies Forcefully Detaining Robbery Suspect | Davis Vanguard

 In the video, another individual can be heard calling 911, stating, “There’s two police officers on top of someone, it doesn’t look like he can breathe.”

-In response to the video and several phone calls they received regarding the incident, the SCV Sheriff’s Station issued a statement on their Facebook page.
-According to the statement, this situation occurred yesterday around 6:30 p.m. near the intersection of Jake’s Way and Daniel Street in Canyon Country.
+In response to the video and several phone calls they received regarding the incident, the SCV Sheriff Station issued a statement on their Facebook page.
+According to the statement, this situation occurred yesterday around 6:30 p.m. near the intersection of Jake’s Way and Daniel Street in the Canyon Country neighborhood.

 “Santa Clarita Deputies responded to a package theft call for service Tuesday,” said the SCV Sheriff’s statement.
 “As they neared the location, they encountered a man walking with a package.
 The man told deputies the package did not belong to him.”